tohagan/runtime-type-validation/README.md

 ## Applications

-- Validate and filter client or server side payloads.
+- Validate and client or server side payloads (can remove unexpected fields)
 - Validate function arguments
 - Validate component properties
-- Assist in unit testing
+- Unit testing

+Not currently designed for Form Validation as error messages are not very end user friendly nor indexed by form field.

 ## Acknowledgements